qbrilliance/qristal-core/examples/README.md

 _gate depth_: 6
 _noise_: false

-An example of asynchronous circuit execution, using 32 workers to perform 3200 circuit executions.
+An example of asynchronous execution of 100 circuits, using Qristal's thread pool.
+Note that this uses Python's co-operative multitasking to manage the threads, so it doesn't actually parallelise the execution of the circuits across the threads, as each thread needs to uniquely acquire the global interpreter lock (GIL) in order to execute the circuit.
+To see how to parallelise circuit execution, please refer to qft.py.

 `benchmark/pyGSTi.py`